open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>medium</b></td>
         <td>string</td>
         <td>
-          medium represents what type of storage medium should back this directory.<br/>
+          medium represents what type of storage medium should back this directory.
+The default is "" which means to use the node's default medium.
+Must be an empty string (default) or Memory.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>sizeLimit</b></td>
         <td>int or string</td>
         <td>
-          sizeLimit is the total amount of local storage required for this EmptyDir volume.<br/>
+          sizeLimit is the total amount of local storage required for this EmptyDir volume.
+The size limit is also applicable for memory medium.<br/>
         </td>
         <td>false</td>
       </tr></tbody>